Negronii/MyNotes/front-end/interview/React.md

 ### Unmounting
 The unmounting phase occurs when a component is being removed from the DOM.
 It includes one main lifecycle method:
 - `componentWillUnmount()`: This method is called right before a component is destroyed and removed from the DOM.
 It's used to perform any necessary cleanup, such as invalidating timers, canceling network requests, or cleaning up any subscriptions made in `componentDidMount()`.

-Certainly!
-Let's transform the provided scenario into an organized note for your front-end developer interview preparation.